The goal and purpose of meditation.

 The most important thing to remember when you make meditation your goal is to accept whatever comes up during your practice regardless of what is going on in your mind, body, or surroundings.

 WHAT IS MEDITATION?

 “When meditation is mastered, the mind is unwavering like the flame of a candle in a windless place.”
 Bhagavad Gita

 Is meditation a means for relaxation or to reduce stress?
 Or is it for achieving a heightened level of awareness?
-Before we learn about what the goal of meditation is, let’s first dive into what it means to meditate.

 According to Merriam-Webster, the definition of meditation is: to engage in mental exercise (such as concentration on one's breathing or repetition of a mantra) for the purpose of reaching a heightened level of spiritual awareness.

 Meditation is not partial to any group, religion, belief, or type of person.
 It’s also not restricted to the sitting position that seems to be its default representation.
 You can be in a meditative state if you are focused on something, or can come back to your center, despite what is going on around you or in your mind.

 When I first heard about meditation, I was a teenager and it was not as mainstream as it is today.
 I thought that only Buddhist monks practiced meditation because those were usually the pictures that I saw in magazines, newspapers, and academia.

 I had no idea how big it was going to be 20 years later, and all the benefits that you could reap if you did it regularly.